-The Mashatu Game Reserve supports Children in the Wilderness Limpopo Valley, a non-profit organization that serves children from 8 through 18 years of age.
-Children of the Wilderness is a camp that aims to facilitate sustainable conservation through leadership development and education of rural children in Africa.
+The Mashatu Game Reserve supports Children in the Wilderness (CITW), a non-profit organization that serves children from 8 through 18 years of age.
+CITW Bobirwa is a program that aims to facilitate sustainable conservation through leadership development and education of rural children in Africa.
 CITW hosts Eco-Clubs at schools within the rural communities that live on the edges of the Northern Tuli Game Reserve and annually children from the program attend CITW camps at Mashatu Game Reserve.

 General School Supplies: